Isidore-Newman-School/Art-of-Making-F2016/Notes/2_nightLight.md

 * digitalWrite()
 * analogWrite()

+Now it's time to learn about reading sensors.

 ## Circuit
-Now it's time to learn about reading.
 Begin by setting up the following circuit:

 ![alt text](http://s4a.cat/examples/photoresistor_led.png)

 ## analogRead()
-We're going to use a new function, analogRead(), to get a value from the light sensor, and we're going to set the variable "input" equal to the light reading.
+We're going to use a new function, [analogRead()](https://www.arduino.cc/en/Reference/AnalogRead), to get a value from the light sensor. analogRead() takes a pin number as an argument and returns a number between 0 and 1023- 0 represents 0 volts and 1023 represents 5 volts.

+We're going to set the variable "input" equal to the light reading.
 Eventually, we'll use this value to determine whether or not to turn on the night light (LED).

 ```c++